Honeyguide

-Honeyguides (family Indicatoridae) are near passerine birds in the order Piciformes.
+Honeyguides (family Indicatoridae) are a family of birds in the order Piciformes.
 They are also known as indicator birds, or honey birds, although the latter term is also used more narrowly to refer to species of the genus Prodotiscus.
 They have an Old World tropical distribution, with the greatest number of species in Africa and two in Asia.
 These birds are best known for their interaction with humans.
-Honeyguides are noted and named for one or two species that will deliberately lead humans (but, contrary to popular claims, not honey badgers) directly to bee colonies, so that they can feast on the grubs and beeswax that are left behind.
+Honeyguides are noted and named for one or two species that will deliberately lead humans directly to bee colonies, so that they can feast on the grubs and beeswax that are left behind.
+Localized interaction between honeyguides and honey badgers has been reported.

+Taxonomy

+The Indicatoridae were noted for their barbet-like structure and brood-parasitic behavior and morphologically considered unique among the non-passerines in having nine primaries.
+The phylogenetic relationship between the honeyguides and the eight other families that make up the order Piciformes is shown in the cladogram below.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).

 Description

 Most honeyguides are dull-colored, though some have bright yellow coloring in the plumage.
 All have light outer tail feathers, which are white in all the African species.
 The smallest species by body mass appears to be the green-backed honeyguide, at an average of 10.2 g, and by length appears to be the Cassin's honeyguide, at an average of 10 cm, while the largest species by weight is the lyre-tailed honeyguide, at 54.2 g, and by length, is the greater honeyguide, at 19.5 cm.

 They are among the few birds that feed regularly on wax—beeswax in most species, and presumably the waxy secretions of scale insects in the genus Prodotiscus and to a lesser extent in Melignomon and the smaller species of Indicator.
 They also feed on waxworms which are the larvae of the waxmoth Galleria mellonella, on bee colonies, and on flying and crawling insects, spiders, and occasional fruits.
 Many species join mixed-species feeding flocks.